yashdabke/Speech-Quality-Assessment-System/README.md

    - Saves the recorded audio as a WAV file with the timestamp in the filename.
    - Displays a message indicating the filename where the recording was saved.

-7. **Plotting the Spectrogram:**
+7. Plotting the Spectrogram:
    - Creates Figure 2 and generates a spectrogram of the recorded speech using the `spectrogram` function.
    - Sets appropriate titles, labels, and font sizes for the spectrogram plot.

-8. **Playback of Recorded Audio:**
+8. Playback of Recorded Audio:
    - Creates a message box prompting the user to click "OK" to play back the recorded audio.
    - When the user clicks "OK," the code plays back the recorded audio using the `play` function.

-Overall, this code records your voice for 5 seconds, visualizes the waveform and spectrogram of the recorded speech, saves the recording to a WAV file with a timestamp, and allows you to play back the recorded audio.
+it records your voice for 5 seconds, visualizes the waveform and spectrogram of the recorded speech, saves the recording to a WAV file with a timestamp, and allows you to play back the recorded audio.
 It's a basic voice recording and analysis tool in MATLAB.